-3. JW's must be obedient to the Governing Body and congregation Elders who enforce the rules of the organization. (i.e. 'God's Slave' and channel of communication) The Watchtower says this, 'And should we not strive to be obedient and submissive to those taking the lead in our local congregation?'
-WT, Nov 15, 2009, Article: 'Treasure Your Place in the Congregation', par 5.
+3. JW's must be obedient to the Governing Body and congregation Elders who enforce the rules of the organization. (i.e. 'God's Slave' and channel of communication) the organization says this, 'And should we not strive to be obedient and submissive to those taking the lead in our local congregation?'
+Watchtower Magazine, Nov 15, 2009, Article: 'Treasure Your Place in the Congregation', par 5.

 4. Jehovah is the God of the ancient Israelites.
 He is a God of love, righteousness, judgment, and wrath upon those who disobey.
 Since Jehovah demands so much from His people, Witnesses sometimes wonder if they've done enough for Jehovah in order to be worthy of eternal life.

 5. Learn everything JW's believe about the the 144,000

 6. The organization's promise of eternal life on a paradise earth filled with perfect people who never die is the illusive carrot that keeps Witnesses motivated to work hard for 'God's organization' until 'the end' i.e. armageddon or the end of their life, which ever comes first.
 Learn what they believe about eternal life on a paradise earth